mroviranavarro/Poroviscoelastic_Tides/README.md

 ## INCLUDED FUNCTIONS

 #### tidal.m
-Description: Propagate the solution from the core to the surface
+Description: Propagate the solution from the center to the surface
 Inputs:
 Required
 - l: spherical harmonic degree.